 Finally it was back to the Ecuadorian Connecticut wrapped Special ‘R’, this time in a cedar lined aluminium tube.
 Again, the draw and smoke production on this cigar was excellent, and the burn arrow straight throughout.
 The difference in flavour between this and the standard Special ‘R’ is incredibly subtle; an increased sweetness on the tongue and slightly more pronounced cedar wood flavours due to the increased interaction with the lining of the tube.
 After the boldness of the 702 series variation I thought the Special ‘R’ Tubos may be a bit overshadowed, however the richness of flavour provided an enjoyable and full smoke without question.

 The Davidoff Special ‘R’ provides an approachable and satisfying smoke for beginners to aficionados, medium in strength but deep in flavour.
 The 702 series Special ‘R’ is an excellent example of the importance of the wrapper leaf on a Davidoff cigar, with one change resulting in a great increase to the intensity of the cigar, and shift in the overall flavour of the blend, whilst still being recognisable as the Special ‘R’.
 But don’t take my word for it, try for yourself, and let us know what you think.
-You can purchase a Special ‘R’ Sampler pack here with all three cigars included for a special price.
-See if you experience the differences I found yourself, at your leisure, and most importantly enjoy these three fantastic cigars.
+See if you experience the differences I found yourself, at your leisure.